is an independent project arts space based in Berlin that focuses on the importance of mental health.

 Similarly, it does not offer any psychotherapeutic, psychiatric or otherwise medical treatment or assistance, but it can redirect interested parties to organizations in Berlin and beyond that provide these services.

-Through workshops, conversations, reading group sessions, film screenings, podcasts, artist talks and other artistic and discursive program formats, MHAS Berlin aims to strengthen connections, build community spirit and share knowledge among under-represented and marginalized artists and cultural workers.
+Through exhibitions, workshops, conversations, reading group sessions, film screenings, open mics, artist talks and other artistic and discursive program formats, MHAS Berlin aims to strengthen connections, build community spirit and share knowledge among under-represented and marginalized artists and cultural workers.

 MHAS Berlin’s founder, Kathy-Ann Tan, is a Berlin-based independent curator, writer and scholar.